deleonio/poc-flexible-web-application-architecture/README.md

 ## Known bugs

-- In the parallel app execution breaks the params routing. ❗
+- In the parallel app execution the params routing breaks. ❗

 ## References